 Letters of recommendation must be submitted electronically through the online application.
 The online application system will automatically notify the referee and provide instructions on how to submit their letter.
 Letters not submitted electronically will not be reviewed.

 Do all letter writers need to be from academic sources?

-It is highly recommended that at least two letters of recommendation, at least two from professors or instructors who are familiar with the applicant’s academic potential, are required.
+It is highly recommended that at least two letters of recommendation from professors or instructors who are familiar with the applicant’s academic potential, are required.

 How many international Master’s degree students are typically admitted?

 In 2018, 48% of admitted M.S. students were international students.

-I am an international student and have questions, where should I go?
+I am an international student and have questions about my visa, where should I go?

-Please visit the website of the Services for International Students and Scholars (SISS) office.
+Please visit the Services for International Students and Scholars (SISS) website.
 A major role for SISS is to assist international students and scholars with visa and immigration issues while they are at UC Davis.
 In addition to preparing the necessary documents to apply for a U.S. visa, SISS assists international students and scholars in maintaining their legal status while in the United States.
 SISS also provides orientation, assistance, information, and referral to international students, faculty, and researchers regarding financial, personal, cultural, and academic concerns.

 Should I send in my financial paperwork for my visa with my application materials?

 No, please do not send any financial paperwork to the department.
 We do not process the financial paperwork at the department level.

 Can I contact faculty?

 Yes.
 First, please be sure to visit the faculty contact information webpage and research those faculty with whom you wish to contact.
 In your e-mail, please be specific about your interest in their research or laboratory.
 Professors receive a large number of inquiries about admissions each year and may not reply if they do not have any available positions.